Google Chrome Flags ALL of EasyWP Subdomains

 Mistakes Happen—Even Search Engine Land Got Banned by Google!

-One of the worst days in a website owner’s life is when you realize that Google has somehow penalized or flagged your site.
+One of the worst days in a website owner’s life is when you realize that Google has somehow blocked or flagged your site for malware.

 It happens to the best of us.
 Do not assume the worst and resort to victim-blaming.
 You don’t have to be spamming Google to end up in the trash bin.